Gombe National Park

 Explore our collection of over 70 luxury African safaris.
 You can also contact us to design a bespoke, tailor-made adventure just for you.

-Best Time to Visit Gombe National Park
+What is the Best Time to Visit Gombe National Park?

-Which is the Best Time to Visit Gombe National Park
+the Best Time to Visit Gombe National Park

-The best time to visit Gombe National Park is during the dry season, from June to October, when the weather is mild and chimpanzee sightings are most likely.
+The best time to visit Gombe National Park┬аis during the dry season, from June to October, when the weather is mild and chimpanzee sightings are most likely.
 However, visitors should be prepared for steep and sometimes challenging terrain, as well as the possibility of encountering other wildlife, such as snakes and baboons.

 Low Season